-The Group's administrative expenses decreased by approximately HK\$12.5 million, or approximately 30.3%, from approximately HK\$41.3 million for the year ended 31 March 2018 to approximately HK\$28.8 million for the year ended 31 March 2019.
-The increase in impairment on accounts receivables and contract assets of HK\$0.8 million is caused by one of the customer who is under the process of liquidation during the year ended 31 March 2019.
-The decrease in administrative expenses was mainly attributable to the absence of non-recurring expenses for the Listing of approximately HK\$13.7 million recorded in the year ended 31 March 2018.
+The Group's administrative expenses slightly increased by approximately HK\$2.2 million, or approximately 7.6%, from approximately HK\$28.8 million for the year ended 31 March 2019 to approximately HK\$31.0 million for the year ended 31 March 2020.
+Staff cost has increased by approximately HK\$1.1 million, as the average number of staff and average monthly salary has been increased during the year ended 31 March 2020.
+In addition, impairment and written off on assets has increased by approximately HK\$1.0 million.